Requirements of the Major

 Students who officially test out of Introductory Microeconomics or Introductory Macroeconomics (through the Economics Department) must take instead, with the approval of the EP&E DUS, another course in Economics or a course in another department that lists the introductory course in question as a prerequisite.
 Students are very strongly encouraged to complete these introductory courses before the beginning of their fifth semester, because of the demands of the overall EP&E course load and the related need to demonstrate the ability to complete the major.
 The introductory courses needed to complete the EP&E major have been carefully selected because they provide students with a strong foundational knowledge across the disciplines that constitute the program.
 For this reason, EP&E students may not substitute courses other than those listed as prerequisite choices as they complete the program.

 Core courses The major requires that students take three core courses, Classics of EP&E - EP&E 213, 214, 215, 216, or 217, plus two additional core courses, one each in two of the remaining three fields.
-One of those two must be an advanced seminar that explores a combination of at least two of the three areas of ethics, politics, and economics (a list of the 2022-2023 eligible courses can be found here; a list of eligible 2023-2024 courses can be found here).
+One of those two must be an advanced seminar that explores a combination of at least two of the three areas of ethics, politics, and economics (a list of eligible 2023-2024 courses can be found here; a list of eligible fall 2024 courses can be found here).
 The DUS can also offer guidance regarding appropriate courses to fulfill this requirement.

 The Ethics core draws from courses on normative thinking from philosophy and political science (theory only), or from EP&E courses with Philosophy or Political Science listed as secondary departments.